ctools/ctools/doc/source/users/reference_manual/ctpsfcube.rst

 recommended to use a rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).

-ctpsfcube generates a point spread function cube FITS file comprising three extensions.
+:ref:`ctpsfcube` generates a point spread function cube FITS file comprising three extensions.
 The primary extension contains a 4-dimensional image that contains the point spread function values.
 The next extension named ``ENERGIES`` contains a binary table that defines the energies of the point spread function cube.